grantjenks/python-sortedcontainers/docs/performance.rst

 comparison<performance-runtime>` is also included with data from popular runtimes.

+SortedContainers uses a segmented-list data structure similar to a B-tree limited to two levels of nodes.
+As part of the implementation, a load factor is used to determine how many values should be stored in each node.
+This can have a significant impact on performance and a :doc:`load factor performance comparison<performance-load>` is also provided.

 A couple final notes about the graphs below.
 Missing data indicates the benchmark either took too long or failed.
 The set operations with tiny, small, medium, and large variations indicate the size of the container involved in the